Why Optimism Is Not for the Faint of Heart

 I throw my car into park and sit back.
 I’m conflicted.
 One part of me is nostalgic as I see the tubas towering over the proud populace.
 I remember the pride of being part of the marching band in the high school homecoming parade.
 The disciplined pace of your feet perfectly in sync with your musical comrades.
 The tight cadences of the snares and bass drums resonating in the streets—those streets that were specially blocked off just for us.

 But the other part of me just wants to get home to see my babies.
 I become overly aware of the seconds ticking away, cutting into my precious time with them, and frustration overtakes me.
 I whip out my phone and write a stingingly sarcastic and defeated text message to my husband, whom—would you even believe it—has zero control over my ability to get home any faster.
-But the reasonless emotions have descended and deceive me into thinking that venting will somehow help.
+Nevertheless, the reasonless emotions have descended and deceive me into thinking that venting will somehow help.

 In situations like these, our human nature tends to focus on finding someone with whom we can share the struggle rather than finding a solution to the problem at hand.